-Notice that Bolton and Katok’s analysis focuses on a simplified situation in which the decision makers know the possible outcomes, and the shape of the payoff distributions.
-The current research extends their examination by considering situations in which the advices, like the output of the expert systems described above, are point estimates (or “valuations”) of realizations from unknown distributions.
-The starting point of our analysis is the observation that the lack of information concerning the possible outcomes can affect the perceived effectiveness of the experts.
-Moreover, different abstractions of Bolton and Katok’s cry wolf hypothesis leads to contradicting predictions in the extended settings.
-To clarify, assume that the cry wolf effect occurs when the decision makers find the expert unreliable, and reliability is measured by one of the following scoring rules: (1) the means squared error (MSE) between the predictions and the realizations, and (2) the error-rate (the proportion of times in which the decision maker learns that the prediction/advice was wrong).
-When decision makers who know the shape of the payoff distributions evaluate accurate probability estimates and direct recommendations, as in Bolton and Katok’s study, both criteria (MSE and error-rate) favor the accurate estimate: the accurate estimate minimizes the MSE, and only the direct recommendation can be wrong.
-In contrast, when the decision makers have limited prior knowledge of the possible outcomes and of the shape of the payoff distribution, the two criteria can favor different expert systems.
-For example, consider the choice problem described in Table 1 (“17 with certainty” or “24 with probability .75; -4 otherwise”).
-The valuation of the risky prospect that minimizes the MSE is the EV (17), but this valuation is always wrong while an expert that reports the median (24) is correct in 75% of the cases.
-Assuming that the decision makers prefer the expert with lower error-rate, they might prefer experts that report the median.
+It is to be noted that the study conducted by Bolton and Katok (2018) focuses on a simplified situation, wherein the decision makers are aware of all the possible results and the shape of the payoff distributions.
+This research extends their analysis by considering situations in which the advice, similar to the output of the expert systems described above, are point estimates (or “valuations”) of realizations from unknown distributions.
+This analysis starts with the initial observation that inadequate information pertaining to possible outcomes has the ability to influence the perceived capabilities and efficiency of the expert.
+Furthermore, different abstractions of Bolton and Katok’s cry wolf hypothesis lead to contradicting predictions in the extended settings.
+To elucidate further, assuming that the cry wolf effect occurs when the decision makers find the expert unreliable, and reliability is measured either by the means squared error (MSE) between the predictions and the realizations or by the error-rate (the proportion of instances in which the decision maker learns that the prediction/advice was wrong).
+It is to be noted that when decision makers who are aware of the shape of the payoff distributions evaluate accurate probability estimates and direct recommendations, as in Bolton and Katok’s study, both criteria (MSE and error-rate) favor the accurate estimate that minimizes the MSE, and only the direct recommendation can be wrong.
+In contrast, when the decision makers have limited prior knowledge of the possible outcomes as well as the shape of the payoff distribution, the two criteria can favor two different expert systems.
+For instance, consider the choice problem described in Table 1 (“17 with certainty” or “24 with probability .75; -4 otherwise”).
+The valuation of the risky prospect that minimizes the MSE is the EV (17), nevertheless this valuation is always wrong, while an expert who reports the median (24) is deemed correct in 75% of the cases.
+With the assumption that decision makers favor an expert with a lower error-rate, it can be said that they might prefer the experts that report the median.

 Table 1.
 Numerical Example of the difference between MSE and the error-rate as measures of error